AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

 * Flow dependency contracts specify the shared data potentially written by a subprogram

-   - Those data values affect the execution, otherwise an error
+   - Those data values affect the execution, otherwise a message

       .. code:: Ada